The Chancellor Rishi Sunak presented the Autumn 2021 Budget on 27 October. The Finance (No.2) Bill 2021-22 was published on 4 November.

 In the 2020 Budget the Government confirmed that legislation to amend the Loan Charge would be included in the Finance Bill 2019-21.

 Provision to make these changes is included in the Finance Act 2020 (specifically sections 15-21 of the Act).
-It is estimated that implementing these changes will cost the Exchequer £745m over the next five years.
-HMRC’s assessment of the impact on individuals and businesses is set out in a tax information note published alongside the Budget, from which the following text is taken:
+It has been estimated that implementing these changes will cost the Exchequer £745m over the next five years.
+HMRC’s assessment of the impact on individuals and businesses was set out in a tax information note published alongside the 2020 Budget; an extract is reproduced below:

 - an estimated 11,000 individuals will be removed from the Loan Charge due to the date the Loan Charge applies from being changed to 2010 and the provisions for those who have made reasonable disclosures